 Gwinnett Retired Educators Association (GCREA) began in 1972 as Gwinnett County Retired Teachers Association.
 GCREA is a local unit of the Georgia Retired Educators Association (GREA).

-GCREA and GREA continues to be the only organizations that concentrates exclusively on the needs of Gwinnett County retired educators.
+GCREA and GREA continue to be the only organizations that concentrate exclusively on the needs of Gwinnett County retired educators.

 The Gwinnett County Retired Educators Association is committed to uniting retired educators for fellowship, support and continued educational and community service.
 The Association will seek to improve benefits for all retired educators through cooperation with local, state and national organizations.
 (Adopted by the GCREA Governing Board, June 6, 2002)